ona2/SEBC/installation/labs/INSTALLATION_COMPLETED.md

 So, I did CDH installation without copy-pasting details from my screen due to time crunch I had.

+THIS FILE IS A REPLICA of file day.txt I sybmitted 3 days ago

 ==========
 1) on all 5 nodes: chage swappiness to 10